kayfuku/whats-next-app/README.md

 When user types in a word, this app displays a list of words that follow the word and the probability of the word following based on a text file(s).

 ## Example
-If user types in "go", then a list of words as shown below will be displayed, which means a word "to" follows the word "go" with probability of 13.1 %, "and" follows "go" with probability of 8.5 %, and "on" follows "go" with probability of 6.0 %.
+If user types in "go", then a list of words as shown below will be displayed, which means a word "to" follows the word "go" with probability of 13.1 %, "and" follows "go" with probability of 8.5 %, and "on" follows "go" with probability of 6.0 % based on the 16 text files of your choice.

 <img src="images/example1.jpeg" width="800">